bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 </td><td>

-Returns a server object for the given server.
+Returns data of the darknet server.

 If the server has recently gone offline, it will return a blank server object with `isOnline: false`<!-- -->.